Tungsten Disulfide (WS2) Low Friction & Mold Release Coating

 - What is the corrosion resistance of Tungsten Disulfide (WS2)?

-- Tungsten Disulfide (WS2) is not a corrosion inhibiting coating, it will slow down the process but will not add any significant resistance.
+- Unfortunately it is not a corrosion inhibiting coating, it will slow down the process but will not add any significant resistance.

 - Can the coating thickness of Tungsten Disulfide (WS2) be increased?
 What is the relationship between coating thickness and life?

-- Increasing the coating thickness does not increase the life or functionality of the coating.
+- Increasing the coating thickness is not possible and would not increase the life or functionality of the coating.

 - What are the failure modes of the Tungsten Disulfide (WS2) coating, how long will it last?

 - The coating can be removed with acids or high alkalines.
-Tungsten Disulfide (WS2) does not crack or peel off.
+It does not crack or peel off.
 In a non-abbrassive environment the coating is permanent.
 On an injection mold running non-abbrassive resins 24/7 it will last 12-14 months.

 - I have a mold with an A2 mirror finish that makes a clear part, can Tungsten Disulfide (WS2) maintain this finish?

-- Tungsten Disulfide will maintain a mirror finish to produce clear parts.
+- Yes, it will maintain a mirror finish to produce clear parts.

 - How is your process/product superior to Tungsten Disulfide (WS2) aerosol spray cans sold online?
 Can I apply the coating myself?